 Students must be enrolled in 4790 Bachelor of Paramedicine.

 After successful completion of this Subject, students will be able to:

 - Describe the evolving roles and responsibilities of paramedics within healthcare

 - Apply correct principles of safe practice consistent with the National Safety and Quality Health Services Standards (NSQHS)

 - Consider and apply the ethical, legal, and regulatory requirements for Australian paramedicine

-- Demonstrate appropriate patient and interprofessional communication
+- Demonstrate appropriate communication and cultural awareness

 - Explain clinical decision making in paramedicine